LionelDarras/PyCampbellCR1000/docs/index.rst

 Installation
 ------------

-You can install, upgrade, uninstall PyVantagePro with these commands
+You can install, upgrade, uninstall PyCampbellCR1000 with these commands

 .. code-block:: console